-There is consensus among GCMs that 21st-century climate change will increase the frequency of stagnation episodes over northern mid-latitudes continents.
-This increase in stagnation reflects the weakening of the general circulation and a northward shift of the mid-latitude cyclone tracks, decreasing the frequency of cold fronts that are the principal ventilation mechanism for eastern North America, Europe, and East Asia.
+From review of contributions by various authors, it appears that there is consensus among GCMs due to continuous pouring of GHGs in the atmosphere that 21st-century climate change will increase the frequency of stagnation episodes over northern mid-latitudes continents.
+This increase in stagnation reflects the weakening of the general circulation and a northward shift of the mid-latitude cyclone tracks, decreasing the frequency of cold fronts that are the principal ventilation mechanism for eastern North America, Europe, East and South -East Asia.
 General degradation of air quality is therefore expected if anthropogenic emissions remain constant.

-All models find significant ozone increases in the north eastern U.S. and in southcentral Europe.
-Other regions, such as the southeastern U.S., show large differences between models.
+All models find significant ozone increases in the north eastern U.S. and in south- central Europe.
+Other regions, such as the southeastern U.S. as well as South-East Asia, show large differences between models.
 This partly reflects differences in regional climate projections, but also the choice of isoprene chemistry mechanism including the uncertain yield and fate of isoprene nitrates.